-M-F>8 (Overtime is required for any hour greater than 8 worked each day, Monday through Friday.
+M-F>8 (OT required for any hour greater than 8 worked each day, Mon through Fri.

 OSH (Overtime is required for every hour worked on Sunday and Holidays)

 MCHENRY COUNTY

 FENCE ERECTOR (EAST) - That part of the county East and Northeast of a line following Route 31 North to Route 14, northwest to Route 47 north to the Wisconsin State Line.